 Get the sand between your toes – things to do on the Great Ocean Road

-Some beaches will have sand dunes to explore, some will have rock pools with an underwater world to discover and some will have large stretches where you are the only one in sight.
+Some beaches will have sand dunes to explore, rock pools with an underwater world to discover, and large stretches where you are the only one in sight.

 Sample some of the best seafood on the Great Ocean Road